 “Thus saith the LORD God; Behold, I will take the stick of Joseph, which is in the hand of Ephraim, and the tribes of Israel his fellows, and will put them with him, even with the stick of Judah, and make them one stick, and they shall be one in mine hand.” –Ezekiel 37:19 KJV

 The 5 Books of Moses is a divinely inspired translation of the plates of brass by David that began March 8, 2018.
+(If you are unfamiliar with the plates of brass, Mormon Rescue has made a video covering them here.)
 Being awoken around 2 am, he was given the first few chapters of the Book of Melchizedek.
 In 2019, David was told to begin translating, among other things, these 5 Books of Moses.
 Less than a year later, the work was completed.
 The plates of brass are a part of the “coat of many colors” Jacob gave his son Joseph.
 These writings of Moses are a part of the stick of Ephraim that is to be put with the stick of Judah.
 This is why it was written on brass in Egyptian, the language of Joseph of Egypt, because it was not for all of the tribes.

 The title page reads: